- Home

 Weight: 50

-Generally tolerant society but some discrimination reported.
+Generally tolerant but some social and racial tensions exist.